wldarden/Gradesafe/README.md

 Running node:

+**It is important the following commands are run sequentially. start the server first, and then start the react frontend.**

-Once the project is cloned to your local repositorty, run the following commands to start the node server
+Once the project is cloned to your local repository, run the following commands to start the node server

 $ git clone https://github.com/wldarden/Gradesafe.git